-I remember when I first started scuba diving of being very excited and wanting to buy all my own kit as soon as I could.
+I remember when I first started scuba diving being very excited.
+I wanted to buy all my own kit as soon as I could.
 But this approach is not always the best one.
-So if you are like a kid in a sweet shop with scuba diving like I was, please take a few moments to read this first.
+If you’re like a kid in a sweet shop like I was, please take a few moments to read this first.

 I have assumed you may approach the buying of your scuba diving equipment on a piece-meal basis.
-So the scuba gear is listed in a rough order that I’d buy it myself, if I were to buy it all gain and if I were to buy each piece of kit, bit by bit.
+So the scuba gear is listed in a rough order that I’d buy it myself.

 What equipment do you need to go scuba diving?